Eschatologue/CM_wiki/docs/equipment/weapon/weapon-cold.md

 You can expect weapons from this category to be available at most shops or with merchants you come across during your adventure.

-## Weapon Category
+## Cold Weapon Table

 Weapons in D&D are categorized into simple and martial weapons, each serving different roles and offering distinct advantages in combat.
-Note that this list is non-exhaustive and represents common examples within each category.

-#### Simple Weapons
+### Simple Weapons

 Simple weapons are easy to use and require minimal training, making them accessible to most characters.
 They are commonly found and typically less expensive than martial weapons.

-- **Daggers:** Small, simple, and can be thrown or used in melee combat.
-- **Handaxes:** Can be used for both melee and thrown attacks, making them versatile.
-- **Light Crossbows:** Easy to use ranged weapons that deal consistent damage.
-- **Quarterstaffs:** Versatile melee weapons that can be used with one or two hands.
-- **Spears:** Can be used for both melee and ranged attacks.

-#### Martial Weapons

-Martial weapons require more training to use effectively but offer greater damage and versatility.
-These are often preferred by trained warriors and adventurers.

-- **Longswords:** Versatile swords that can be used with one or two hands.
-- **Greatswords:** Heavy two-handed swords that deal significant slashing damage.
-- **Rapiers:** Finesse weapons that deal piercing damage with precision.
-- **Battleaxes:** Versatile melee weapons that deal significant damage, can also be thrown.
-- **Longbows:** Powerful ranged weapons with long range and high damage.

-## Cold Weapon Table

 ##### Simple Weapons: Melee
 | name | cost | damage | properties |